mgdevelops2/eCommerce-Back-end/README.md

   ## howTo Use
   ```
-  Once you fork the repo, run the index.js file using node.
+  Once you fork the repo, add your credentials to the .env file and then run the node server.js and use insomnia to match routes
   ```

   ## Contributions